aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 Result:-

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution3.JPG)

+Conclusion from QUESTION 3 result:-

+The data reveals that desktop sessions and orders consistently outpace mobile sessions and orders, indicating that desktop remains the primary driver of conversions.
+While mobile sessions have been growing, mobile orders are significantly lower, suggesting that mobile traffic is not converting as effectively as desktop.
+The trend highlights a potential opportunity to enhance the mobile user experience to capture more of the growing mobile traffic.
+Focusing on optimizing mobile performance could help balance the growth between both devices, maximizing overall conversions.

 QUESTION 4 :- I’m worried that one of our more pessimistic board members may be concerned about the large % of traffic from Gsearch. **Can you pull monthly trends for Gsearch, alongside monthly trends for each of our other channels?**